 She has author friends.

 Most of these friends do not write the kind of books she likes to read.
 Most of them understand this.
 Most of them don’t really like her books all that much either (if they bother to read them).
 Reading is a matter of taste.
 Most authors get this.
 It’s how we coexist.
 It’s how we survive bad reviews.

 One day one of these dear author friends hands over their latest book.

 She hates it.
 Not just a little, but a lot.
-It not only isn’t to her taste, it’s insulting in its lack of research, and it’s pat in plot and character.
+It isn’t to her taste, it’s insulting in its lack of research, and it’s pat in plot and character.

 She struggles.
 She comes up with a few modest compliments but she declines to blurb on the basis of being unable to finish.
 (Assumption, she doesn’t have the time… actuality, she screamed and threw the manuscript across the room.)
 She doesn’t say anything negative.